Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 • A failure to consult human translators before publishing the live website

 How to avoid making the same mistakes: There is still no replacement for human translators!
 Automated tools like Google Translate are notorious for missing context and other devastating mistakes.
-A human translator has a much deeper understanding of cultural context.
+A human translator has a much deeper understanding of cultural context and can adapt content accurately.

 Coca-Cola’s attempt to combine Māori, the New Zealand indigenous language, and English, resulted in a horrible misfire.
 The company inadvertently wrote “Hello, Death” in Te reo Māori, on a vending machine full of it’s products.
 Not the drink anyone wants!